Thank you for your interest in our Labradors!!

 Please be honest and do not misrepresent yourself just to be able to choose among the highest quality show potential puppies for sale in any given litter.
 We hope that all dogs will impress and make wonderful pets.
-A significant amount of passion, life's work, research, knowledge, time, sacrifice, heartache and expense goes into producing show quality litters and puppies of this caliber.
-These dogs are specifically bred for the purpose of showing in Conformation to be judged as the best dogs for breeding the finest future litters which is not possible if they are neutered/spayed.
-Please have respect for Conformation show breeders and help support us in our efforts to breed responsibly, strive for excellence and aim to produce only the most beautiful, healthy, well tempered, talented, purposefully bred dogs in the world.
+A significant amount of passion, life's work, research, knowledge, time, sacrifice, heartache, and expense goes into producing show quality litters and puppies of this caliber.
+These dogs are specifically bred for the purpose of showing in Conformation to be judged as the best dogs for breeding the finest future litters which are not possible if they are neutered/spayed.
+Please have respect for Conformation show breeders and help support us in our efforts to breed responsibly, strive for excellence, and aim to produce only the most beautiful, healthy, well-tempered, talented, purposefully bred dogs in the world.
 No dog should be bred otherwise.

 GCH BellaVista's Star Attraction TD CGC